maddiethedinosaur/funnydiehaha/fancy.md

 Read part three of this ICC work [here.](./Contents/perspective-of-communism-3.pdf)

 Read part four of this ICC work [here.](./Contents/perspective-of-communism-4.pdf)
-* 2004: Platform of the ICC

-Read this ICC work [here.](./Contents/icc-platform.pdf)
-* 2005: The Communist-Left and the Continuity of Marxism

-Read this ICC work [here.](./Contents/communist-left-and-continuity-of-marxism.pdf)
 * 2005: Unions Against the Working Class

 Read this ICC work [here.](./Contents/unions-against-the-working-class.pdf)
-* 2007: Basic Positions of the ICC

-Read this ICC work [here.](./Contents/icc-positions.pdf)
 * 2009: What Distinguishes Revolutionaries From Trotskyism?

 Read this ICC work [here.](./Contents/what-distinguishes-revolutionaries-from-trotskyism.pdf)
-* 2010: The Communist-Left and Internationalist Anarchism

-Read part one of this ICC work [here.](./Contents/communist-left-and-internationalist-anarchism-1.pdf)

-Read part two of this ICC work [here.](./Contents/communist-left-and-internationalist-anarchism-2.pdf)

-Read part three of this ICC work [here.](./Contents/communist-left-and-internationalist-anarchism-3.pdf)

 ## Gulf Coast Communist Fraction:
 ![GCCF Logo"](58aGaKrh.jpg_large)